 Today, I’m going to show you a fun and convenient way to organize your threads for your embroidery projects – Thread Drops!
 Have you seen these?
-Well, now’s your chance to see them – and to win a set for yourself!
+Well, now’s your chance to see them!
 I’ll show you how they work, and I’ll tell you what I like about them.

 Thread Drops come in three styles, all three of which are shown above.

 The original Thread Drop is shaped like a drop (hence the name).
 It’s a drop-shaped thick card with a large hole punched in the middle, ample enough to hold your prepared skein of regular floss or even a larger hank of crewel wool.
 On the card, there’s plenty of room to write the thread type and color number.
 In the original Thread Drop package, there are 40 drops, bound in two groups of twenty on two metal rings.

 The second style is the Hop Hop Thread Drop – a bunny shaped thread drop, with two holes, one large and one smaller.
 The smaller hole accommodates threads that have been removed from the main skein.
 The Hop Hop thread drops come in packs of 20, all bound on a metal ring.
 On the card is a space for writing the thread type and color number.